-On May 22, 2024, Granite announced the acceptance by the Toronto Stock Exchange ("TSX") of Granite's Notice of Intention to Make a Normal Course Issuer Bid.
-Following completion of the Arrangement, the NCIB has continued as a NCIB of Granite REIT for the purchase of units.
-Pursuant to the NCIB, Granite proposes to purchase through the facilities of the TSX and any alternative trading system in Canada, from time to time and if considered advisable, up to an aggregate of 6,273,168 of Granite's issued and outstanding units.
-The NCIB commenced on May 24, 2024 and will conclude on the earlier of the date on which purchases under the bid have been completed and May 23, 2025.
-Pursuant to the policies of the TSX, daily purchases made by Granite through the TSX may not exceed 23,113 units, subject to certain exceptions.
+On May 22, 2025, Granite announced the acceptance by the Toronto Stock Exchange ("TSX") of Granite's Notice of Intention to Make a Normal Course Issuer Bid.
+Pursuant to the NCIB, Granite proposes to purchase through the facilities of the TSX and any alternative trading system in Canada, from time to time and if considered advisable, up to an aggregate of 6,060,162 of Granite's issued and outstanding units.
+The NCIB commenced on May 26, 2025 and will conclude on the earlier of the date on which purchases under the bid have been completed and May 25, 2026.
+Pursuant to the policies of the TSX, daily purchases made by Granite through the TSX may not exceed 27,099 units, subject to certain exceptions.
 Granite has entered into an automatic securities purchase plan with a broker in order to facilitate repurchases of the units under the NCIB during specified blackout periods.
-Pursuant to a previous notice of intention to conduct a NCIB, Granite received approval from the TSX to purchase units for the period May 24, 2023 to May 23, 2024.
+Pursuant to a previous notice of intention to conduct a NCIB, Granite received approval from the TSX to purchase units for the period May 24, 2024 to May 23, 2025.